Last Updated: 7/10/20 | July 10th, 2020

 Though I believe I stayed safe mostly because I didn’t walk around much, there were a few times when I got tired of being scared and walked short distances instead of taking a taxi or a bus.
 To protect my belongings, I carried a “dummy wallet” that had just a few canceled credit cards and a bit of petty cash in it, while I hid everything else in my shoe or, honestly, in my bra.

 If anyone approached me, I planned to freely hand over my bag so that the thief had something to take while the rest was safely hidden.
-It never came down to this, as I never experienced any crime first-hand, but I felt ready should a thief approach.
+It never came down to this, as I never experienced any crime firsthand, but I felt ready should a thief approach.

 6. Be Aware and Listen to Your Instincts

 It also helps to be hyper-aware.
-If you must walk, take in your surroundings, look in every direction, make a point of letting everyone know that you’re paying attention by keeping your head up and looking alert.
+If you must walk, take in your surroundings, look in every direction and make a point of letting everyone know that you’re paying attention by keeping your head up and looking alert.
 Try never to be alone on a sidewalk, and get as close to families as possible.

 I once walked down a quiet side street in the up-and-coming Woodstock area of Cape Town and, realizing nobody was around, immediately turned around and went back to the busy main road.
 It felt sketchy, and my alarm bells sounded.